Omer Meir Wellber

 Omer Meir Wellber (עומר מאיר ולבר; born 28 October 1981, Beersheba) is an Israeli conductor and composer.

 Biography

 Wellber began musical studies at the age of five, on accordion and piano.
 He became a composition student of Tania Taler at the age of nine.
 He attended the music conservatory in Be'er Sheva, and graduated from there in 1999.
-He subsequently studied composition with Michael Wolpe, and continued studies on a scholarship from the American-Israel Cultural Foundation to continue his studies with Eugene Zirlin at the Jerusalem Music Academy and in the Mendi Rodan Programme.
+He subsequently studied composition with Michael Wolpe, and continued his studies on a scholarship from the American-Israel Cultural Foundation.
+He continued his studies with Eugene Zirlin at the Jerusalem Music Academy and in the Mendi Rodan Programme.
 His compositions include: